idealo/imagededup/README.md

 Given a ground truth mapping consisting of file names and a list of duplicates for each file along with a retrieved mapping from the deduplication algorithm for the same files, the following metrics can be obtained using the framework:
-- MAP
+- Mean Average Precision (MAP)
-- Mean NDCG
+- Mean Normalized Discounted Cumulative Gain (NDCG)
 - Jaccard Index
 - Per class Precision (class 0 = non-duplicate image pairs, class 1 = duplicate image pairs)
 - Per class Recall (class 0 = non-duplicate image pairs, class 1 = duplicate image pairs)